ssnsiva-vs/cyber/EHPTSE/androidEH.md

 Would you like to see how to extract and read the AndroidManifest.xml file to audit these permissions, or should we look at how to inspect the local database directories (/data/data/) for sensitive information leaks?

-Performing reconnaissance on an Android device over Wi-Fi allows you to gather information without a physical USB connection.
+# Performing reconnaissance on an Android device over Wi-Fi

+This technique allows you to gather information without a physical USB connection.
 This technique is typically used during network-based internal penetration tests to identify vulnerable mobile devices or when operating a remote testing lab.

 ## 1. Network Discovery (Locating the Device)
 Before you can interact with the device, you must identify its IP address on the local wireless network.